Your First CLI¶

 print(a + b)

-A class in Python can be treated as a function that returns an instance:
+A class in Python can be treated as a function that returns an instance.
+This is particularly useful for more complex configurations:

 """Sum two numbers by instantiating a dataclass with tyro."""